jsteele619/chess_scraping_project/README.md

 ![First Move](graphs/jsteele619/openings/jsteele619_as_white_openings.png)

 ## Technical Explanation

+By running all cells in "chess_df_and_graphs.ipynb, you are prompted to input the username.
+Please make sure to make your own config.py file with the following format: login = ("username:password).
+After several moments, the relevant graphs save to graphs/{username}.
+The created dataframe saves to csv_files/{username}.csv.

 <p1> Python makes a series of API calls to the chess.com website with the username.
 The code receives a list of archived months in url format.
 This list contains every month the user has played a chess game on chess.com.</p1>